vmware-archive/arca-android/Arca-Core/Arca-Provider/README.md

 final ContentValues[] values = DataUtils.getContentValues(List<?> objects);
 ```

-All you need to do in order to take advantage of these methods is add a `@ColumnName` annotation on each field or method you want persisted.
+In order to take advantage of these methods you need to add the `@ColumnName` annotation to any field or method you want persisted.
+Annotating methods is a convenient way to transform and customize your data before persisting it to the datastore.

 ```java
 public class Post {